mctools/simplebuild-dgcode/doc/source/particlegenerators.rst

 Particle generators
 *******************

-As important for a Geant4 simulation as geometry, materials and physics list, is the initial set of particles to be "let loose" in the simulation each event: these source particles are called *primary* particles in Geant4 terminology, and any particle generated indirectly as a result of the simulation of the interactions between particles and the material of the simulation geometry are accordingly denoted *secondary* particles.
+As important for a Geant4 simulation as the geometry, materials, and physics list, is the initial set of particles to be "let loose" in the simulation each event.
+These source particles are called *primary* particles in Geant4 terminology, and any particle generated indirectly as a result of the simulation of the interactions between particles and the material of the simulation geometry are accordingly denoted *secondary* particles.

 Whenever creating a new primary particle, a generator module must fully define its initial state, which typically means choosing: